openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

    function
    export

-The usage of annotations is defined in :ref:`Using Annotations`.
+The usage of annotations is discussed in :ref:`Using Annotations`.

 |